scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 - You can view the Jekyll build locally by going to the following URL in your browser:
   - `http://localhost:4000/`

+  > [!NOTE]
+  > You will need to download and install both Python and Jekyll to run PRG locally.

 ### GitHub Actions API Secret

 - You will need to create a GitHub Actions API Secret in order for the workflow to run: